Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp

-For the ANN case, the tracking error $h_{\textit{ref}}-h_{\textit{curr}}$ is directly fed into the network in the form of a continuous signal.
-The proposed neuron architecture, from the input to the output layer, follows a $1-3-2-1$ scheme.
+We propose a standard, non-neuromorphic ANN controller where the tracking error $h_{\textit{ref}}-h_{\textit{curr}}$ is directly fed into the network in the form of a continuous signal.
+The network consists of a single neuron in the first and last layers, and two hidden layers containing 3 and 2 neurons respectively.
 The input and the two hidden layers operate with a $\tanh()$ activation function.
 At the output layer, a linear neuron provides the value of the motor command $u$, clamped to the interval $\pm u_{\max}$ $[V]$.